zombibly/ProgramProperly/content/posts/yagni.md

 date: 2020-03-15T21:38:21-05:00
 feature_image: "img/woman-holding-face-mask.jpg"
 author: "Jacob Ouellette"
+tags: ["concept"]
 ---

-The year is 2020, the world has been engulfed in the worst air-borne, alcoholically named, viral disease man has ever known!
+The year is 2020, the world is been ravaged by in the worst air-borne, alcoholically named, viral disease modern man has ever known!

 <!--more-->